-FY 2019 Planned Safety Activities
+FY 2021 Planned Safety Activities

-Inspections Inspections Investigations New Entrant Sum of FY 2019 Average 2004/05 Safety Audits Activities Activities
+Inspections Investigations New Entrant Safety Audits

-6100 6 204 6310 4665
+7000 6 198 7204 4665

 Describe how the State will monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.

 The state's traffic enforcement efforts are monitored by the MCSAP Program Coordinator quarterly.
 He/She reviews the program performance with the CMVEU Sgt in relation to progress towards established goals for adjustment of activities as needed.
 The MCSAP Program Coordinator will additionally monitor both the level of focused Traffic enforcement and Non-CMV enforcement for compliance with the MCSAP statutory funding limits and MCSAP Comprehensive Policy.